Ehrhart quasi-polynomials of almost integral polytopes: Characterizing centrally symmetric polytopes

-Next let $c'\in\aff_0(P)$ be constructed by inclining $c$ slightly such that $F$ becomes an upper face (see Figure \ref{fig:sym}), $F^{\op}$ becomes a lower face and every other face remains their status (in particular, $c'+\partial P$ does not contain lattice points).
+Next let $c'\in\aff_0(P)$ be constructed by inclining $c$ slightly so that $F$ becomes an upper face (see Figure \ref{fig:sym}) and $F^{\op}$ becomes a lower face and every other face remains in its status (in particular, $c'+\partial P$ does not contain lattice points).
 Then we have

 Next let $c''\in \Q^d$ be obtained by inclining $c$ slightly inward (Figure \ref{fig:sym}), such that $F$ becomes a lower face and $F^{\op}$ becomes an upper face.
 Then we have

 Now suppose that both the equations \begin{itemize} \item[(a)] $L_{(P, c')}(t)=L_{(P, -c')}(t)$ and \item[(b)] $L_{(P, c'')}(t)=L_{(P, -c'')}(t)$ \end{itemize} hold.
 Then (\ref{prime}) and (\ref{second}) deduce